rafat17/Sorting_Algorithm_Visualizer/README.md

 ## Overview
 A web application that helps you to visualize and understand the renowned sorting algorithms

-## N.B**
-This project is a work in progress as a part of my personal portfolio Only 3 algorithms have been implemented in this web app for now keeping the basic design minimalistic !
-I plan to deploy this project sooner once I implement a few other sorting algorithms that can run visually

 ## Technology Stack used
 - HTML